felixfbecker/PowerGit/README.md

 ## Prompt

-You can use PowerGit in your `prompt` function to output the current directories' git status like posh-git does.
+You can use PowerGit's `Get-GitStatusPrompt` in your `prompt` function to output a colorful summary of the current directories' git status like posh-git does.
 Since PowerGit doesn't need to call into external processes, it is much faster than posh-git, which is important for a prompt function to not delay the next prompt.

 ## Cheat sheet